Skip to contents

 Cyclical Time

-A cyclical time vector is defined by two calendar time units: a chronon (the smaller unit of time) and a cycle (the larger unit that the chronon loops over).
+A cyclical time vector is defined by two time granules: a chronon (the smaller granule of time) and a cycle (the larger granule that the chronon loops over).

 # The `calendar` argument provides a masking scope to `chronon` and `cycle`